jeffhaight/caplter-birdcommunitydynamics/README.md

 ---
 <div align="center"> <h3>data</h3> </div>
-This contains all the data files used for conducting the analyses and producing the `figures`, :
+This contains all the data files used for conducting the analyses and producing the `figures`.

 | File  | Description  |
 |---|---|